keedylab/keedylab.github.io/README.md

     gem install bundler jekyll

-* Run an instance of the website (change of increment the port number if needed):
+* Start an instance of the website (change or increment the port number if needed):

     jekyll serve --port 4000 --watch --baseurl=""

-* Go to this address in a browser (change of increment the port number if needed):
+* Go to this address in a browser (change or increment the port number if needed):

     localhost:4000